 In the West, the emerging interest for Dogon art, from the 1893 Bandiagara conquest onwards is, above all, a scientific pursuit, fully expressed by the Dakar-Djibouti Mission (1931-1933).
-This part of the exhibition explores the institutional methods used during the gathering of the first collections, which werethe first step towards spreading knowledge on Dogon art in the West.
+This part of the exhibition explores the institutional methods used during the gathering of the first collections, which were the first step towards spreading knowledge of Dogon art in the West.

-Two figures of the anthropological imagination, Louis Desplagnes and Marcel Griaule, exemplify how Dogon art captured European curiosity and taste.
+Two figures of the anthropological world, Louis Desplagnes and Marcel Griaule, exemplify how Dogon art captured European curiosity and taste.

 * Rupestral paintings

-In 1907, in his book entitled Le plateau central nigérien, Louis Desplagnes tells about how he started the very first research on Dogon area arts and cultures after an expedition in the Bandiagara region.
-He unveiled cave art, remarkable for the liveliness and energy of its expression.
-His collections were then handed to the ethnography Museum of the Trocadéro.
+In 1907, in his book entitled Le plateau central nigérien, Louis Desplagnes tells how he was the first to initiate research on Dogon art and culture after an expedition to the Bandiagara region.
+The cave art he discovered proved remarkable in terms of its lively and energetic expression.
+His collections were then handed to the Trocadéro Ethnography Museum.